simpledimplejohn/superGalacticAgeCalculator/plainText.md

 userAge:
 name: John

-earth: on earth 42
-mercury: on Mercury .24 earth years
+functions, return what the user is on each planet 1.mercury: on Mercury .24 earth years
-venus: on Venus .62
+2.venus: on Venus .62
-mars: on Mars 1.88
+3.mars: on Mars 1.88
-jupiter: on Jupiter 11.86
+4.jupiter: on Jupiter 11.86

-2. Calculate lifeExpectancy  based on a range between 0 and 122 return years left to live user inputs life expectancy or take inputs and calculate a complex life expectancy

-3. if a user has already passed lifeExpectancy calculate how far

-use class, jest, webpack, lint,
+Takes these values and determines the life expect